zoonk/handbook/how-we-work/communication/async-communication.md

 they [make us lose focus](https://ideas.repec.org/a/eee/jobhdp/v109y2009i2p168-181.html).
 It's hard to do [deep work](https://blog.doist.com/deep-work/) in those situations.

-We could use tools like Slack but they're provide the same kind of distractions.
+We could use tools like Slack but they provide the same kind of distractions.
 Our workflow is interrupted and it's hard to focus again.
 We believe being able to focus is essential to do quality work.
 And asynchronous communication is essential to focus because we don't have interruptions.